benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 This project is a Power BI dashboard built to analyse POS sales data from Gleesons, the pub I work in.

-I created it to answer basic business questions and introduce simple analytics into a business that previously had no dashboard or regular reporting system.
+I created it to answer basic business questions and introduce simple analytics into a business that previously had none.

 The main aim was to make sales data easier to understand and use it to support real product decisions.

 The dashboard was originally built using real POS sales data from Gleesons.
 For privacy reasons, the real dataset is not included in this public repository.
-A simulated/anonymised dataset is included instead to show the dashboard structure and approach.
+A simulated dataset is included instead to show how the dashboard works.

 ---

 ## Why I Built This

-Gleesons had useful sales data available through its POS system, but it was not being used much for regular analysis.
+Gleesons had an abundance of useful sales data available through its POS system, but it was not being used for analysis.

-I wanted to use Power BI to answer practical questions such as:
+I wanted to use Power BI and the analysis skills I had developed to answer some key questions:

-* Which products are performing best?
+* Which products are performing the best?
-* Are new products adding sales or taking sales from existing products?
+* What hours are busiest?
 * Which products are worth keeping?
 * Can sales data support better product decisions?